matteoincremona/algoind/README.md

 # 🔎 What is it

-- **algoind** is python3 package that contains technical indicators for backtesting and for implementing trading strategies in Python3.
+- **algoind** is python3 package that contains technical indicators for backtesting and for implementing trading strategies.

 - ### 😃 Who I am
   - My name is Matteo, a 21 years old FinTech student.